Gardening Vic MacBournie Gardening Vic MacBournie

 (Link to Wild Garden from Alibris Books, Movies and Music)

 With its roots going back to its first publishing in 1870, the new edition includes an introductory essay by award-winning photographer and landscape consultant Rick Darke (The Woodland Garden) who underscores the importance of not only the author’s original ground-breaking, and hugely influential approach to gardening at that time, but its importance to today’s environmental-conscious gardeners and more naturalistic, ecological landscape designs.
-It’s a message more gardeners need to embrace as our planet comes under new, and constant threats to its very survival.

 A kindle version is also available for this book.